-Scientific evidence supports this use, but prolonged use is not recommended because it can lead to dangerous blood electrolyte imbalances.
-The FDA warns that cascara is not safe to use as a laxative.
+Scientific evidence supports this use, but prolonged use is not recommended because it can lead to dangerous blood electrolyte imbalances and potential liver toxicity.

-Laboratory studies show that a compound found in cascara, aloe-emodin, has anticancer activity, but laboratory results are often not transferable to the human body.
-Clinical trials have not yet been conducted.
+Lab studies show that aloe-emodin from cascara has anticancer activity.
+However, lab results often do not translate to effectiveness in humans, and clinical trials have not yet been conducted.

-- Long-term use or overdose of cascara can cause electrolyte imbalances, characterized by very low blood levels of potassium, sodium, and chloride.
-It may lead to liver injury.
-The FDA has warned that cascara is not safe to use as a laxative.
+- Long-term use or overdose of cascara can cause electrolyte imbalances like very low blood levels of potassium, sodium, and chloride.
+It may also lead to liver injury.

 For Healthcare Professionals

-The major constituents cascarosides stimulate the large intestine and produce a well-documented laxative effect (1)(3).
-Cascarosides increase intestinal motility and lead to propulsive contractions.
-This results in an increased water and electrolyte content in the lumen, which further facilitates bowel passage.
-The other constituent emodin has direct excitatory effect on circular smooth muscle cells in the large intestine (9).
+Cascarosides stimulate the large intestine, increasing intestinal motility and contractions to produce a well-documented laxative effect.
+Increased water and electrolyte content in the lumen also results, which further facilitates bowel passage.
+The constituent emodin has direct excitatory effect on circular smooth muscle cells in the large intestine (9).

 Emodin may play a protective role against osteoporosis.
 It was shown to suppress the receptor activator of nuclear factor-κB (NF-κB) ligand (RANKL)-induced osteoclast differentiation of bone marrow macrophages (BMMs), and the bone resorption of mature osteoclasts via inhibiting expression of RANKL-induced NF-κB, c-Fos, and NFATc1 (21).